Search by Keyword

 The Beatles recorded the song two more times, these for special broadcast on BBC radio.
 The first was on November 17th, 1964 at The Playhouse Theatre in London, sometime between 7:30 and 11:30 pm and produced by Bernie Andrews, for the BBC radio show "Top Gear," which was first broadcast on November 26th and then re-broadcast on the radio show "Saturday Club" on December 26th of that same year.
 The second time was on May 26th, 1965, where they recorded the song in Studio One of BBC Piccadilly Theatre in London between 2:30 and 6 pm for their very last BBC radio show "The Beatles (Invite You To Take A Ticket To Ride)," which was produced by Keith Bateson and broadcast in Britain on June 7th of that year between 10 am and 12:15 pm.

 More recordings were made of the song in 1965 from their concert performances at the Hollywood Bowl in Los Angeles, California.
-August 29th was their first show, which was produced by Karl Engemann and engineered by Hugh Davies on a three-track tape machine, but this performance was flawed because the vocal microphone used by Paul and George was not properly plugged into the recording machine.
+August 29th, 1965 was their first show, which was produced by Karl Engemann and engineered by Hugh Davies on a three-track tape machine, but this was deemed unusable because the vocal microphone used by Paul and George was not properly plugged into the recording machine.
 Their August 30th performance, however, proved much more successful, this being produced by Voyle Gilmore and engineered by Pete Abbott using the same three-track machine.
 While Capitol records desired a live Beatles album to be released at the time, this didn't materialize due to the "technical quality of the tapes," as the press reported at the time.

 Interestingly, their final live performance on August 29th, 1966 at Candlestick Park included "She's A Woman" as their second song, starting immediately after their opening number, "Rock And Roll Music," concluded.
 As detailed in Keith Badman's book "The Beatles Off The Record," the group's press officer Tony Barrow recalls: "There was a sort of end of term spirit thing going on, and there was also this kind of feeling amongst all of us around The Beatles, that this might just be the last concert that they will ever do.
 I remember Paul, casually, at the very last minute, saying, 'Have you got your cassette recorder with you?' and I said, 'Yes, of course.'
 Paul then said, 'Tape it, will you?
 Tape the show,' which I did, literally just holding the microphone up in the middle of the field.
 As a personal souvenir of the occasion, it was a very nice thing to have."
 Even though Tony Barrow insists that he only made one copy of the tape, which he had locked in a drawer in his London office, and gave the original to Paul, this recording has been available on bootleg releases throughout the years.

-As for the Hollywood Bowl recordings detailed above, George Martin and engineer Geoff Emerick were given the master tapes of all of the Beatles' Hollywood Bowl shows on January 18th, 1977 to finally prepare a belated live Beatles album entitled "The Beatles At The Hollywood Bowl," the project being completed by January 23rd, 1977 and released later that year.
+As for the Hollywood Bowl recordings detailed above, producer George Martin and engineer Geoff Emerick were given the master tapes of all of the Beatles' Hollywood Bowl shows on January 18th, 1977 to finally prepare a belated live Beatles album entitled "The Beatles At The Hollywood Bowl," the project being completed by January 23rd, 1977 and released later that year.
 The August 30th, 1965 performance of "She's A Woman" was included on the album as the second track.

 There apparently was another stereo mix of the song made some time around 1981 since it has surfaced on the British "Beatles EPs Collection" in 1981 and its counterpart on compact disc in 1991.
 The differences here were a punchier vocal delivery and, interestingly, a count-in by Paul which only was heard on the master tape before this time.